jim-schwoebel/sound_event_detection/README.md

 ### making predictions on new files
 You can then easily deploy this machine learning model on new audio files.

+### applying pre-trained models
+If instead you'd like to use some pre-trained models, you can use the ones included in the ./models directory.
+Here is an overview of all the current models and their accuracies.

+Note many of these are overfitted on small datasets, so use these models at your own risk!! :)

 ## Visualizing labels and predictions

 We can use a third-party library called [sed_vis](https://github.com/TUT-ARG/sed_vis) (MIT licensed) to visualize annotated files.
 I've created a modification script that uses argv[] to pass through the .CSV file label and the audio file so that it works in this interface.